 Some historic hooligans I have raised.

 Picture of the late, great Henrietta-the-wonder-chicken.
 I just cannot delete it, even though she has gone. (trying to hold on, I guess)

 Henrietta produces over 106 eggs in a row, and more than 200 eggs from the time I got her until her untimely death.
 She survived collapse from heat-prostration, taught us to love chickens, and never did anything that was mean or vicious.
 RIP - Henrietta.

 Yes, the video 'Instinct to in Sync' about How to train your dogs not to kill chickens is VERY worthwhile.
 Excellent in my book.
 Here is a link:

 On the first video in the series, I love how the chicken looks so relaxed as the man dusts for mites.
 Although I have never done this, I hope if I do, I will have as calm and relaxed an experience for my hen.

 The third video in this series shows a white chicken with red mites crawling, but I am not sure it is actual mites....it may be computer animation to show the impression of mites.

 Marek's Disease Fact Site- Please contribute (it is open to all BYC members) - if you have useful Marek's information for the BYC community.

-Charts-and-quotes HOW TO CONTACT "THE CHICKEN DR." if you need VET help. also a chart of Egg Sizes named by ounce and grams and calories for the sizes.Also a chart and web link of ambient temperatures and the effect of HEAT on Chickens
+Charts-and-quotes HOW TO CONTACT "THE CHICKEN DR." if you need chicken HEALTH help. also a chart of Egg Sizes named by ounce and grams and calories for the sizes.Also a chart and web link of ambient temperatures and the effect of HEAT on Chickens

 "Eglu Go" Information - My set up---and a link to increasing run access for 'Eglu Go with attached run' is on the Eglu Go page....
 I am soooo pleased with the result of reconfiguring the run!